Milk protein may ward off anemia in obese pregnancies

 Summary

-This study tested whether taking a daily supplement of lactoferrin, a protein found in cow's milk, could help prevent iron deficiency anemia in pregnant women with obesity.
-23 women at risk for anemia took part.
-The main goal was to see if the approach was practical and acceptable, while also exploring effects on iron levels and inflammation.
+This study tested whether taking a daily drink with lactoferrin, a protein found in milk, could help prevent iron deficiency anemia in pregnant women with obesity.
+23 women at risk for anemia took part from mid-pregnancy through labor.
+The main goal was to see if this approach was practical and acceptable, while also checking for effects on iron levels and inflammation.

 Disclaimer Read more